>> Read the SEBAC 2017 Agreement

 All Community College employees, both full-time and part-time, are in a pension program.
 Three options are open to all employees: The State Employees Retirement System (SERS), the Alternate Retirement Plan (ARP), and the SERS Hybrid Plan.
 A fourth option, available only to those already enrolled in it, is the Teachers Retirement System (TRS).
 The program you choose will depend on your own unique circumstances.

-Employees must make a choice in the first 60 days of employment.
-Those who do not choose will automatically be placed in SERS.
+Employees must make a choice by their first day of employment.
+Those who do not choose will automatically be placed in the Hybrid plan.

 Key features of each plan are listed below: